Gold Award (Girl Scouts of the USA): Since 2004

 Once these steps have been met, girls use their vision for change for a service project, which requires a minimum of 80 hours of work in planning and actually completing the project.
 All of these hours must be completed by the Awardee, and though it is encouraged that the girl use troop members and others from the community to help her, their time spent does not count towards her 80-hour requirement.
 Plans must be developed with the aid of an advisor, then a project proposal must be submitted and approved by the girl's local council before starting the project, and a final report submitted and approved after the project's completion.

 Insignia

 The Gold Award emblem is presented as a pin resembling an eight-pointed gold star with rays radiating from a central, polished trefoil.

-After earning the Gold Award
+Benefits

 Recipients of the Gold Award who enlist in the U.S. Armed Forces may receive advanced rank in recognition of their achievements.
 Some universities and colleges offer scholarships to Gold Award recipients.
 Yearly, GSUSA selects ten girls to be National Young Women of Distinction based on their Gold Award projects.